Contents

 Click the “Share” button.

-Now you or your writer is ready to start writing your content.
+Now you or your writer is ready to start writing your content directly in the document.

 Get started

-To use this template, log in to Frase or start a 7-day trial.
+To use this template, log in to Frase or get started for free!